alyakin314/alyakin314.github.io/index.md

 at NYU [OLAB](https://www.nyuolab.org/) under the supervsion of Dr.
 [Eric Oermann](https://nyulangone.org/doctors/1235498403/eric-k-oermann).
 After completing this research experience, I plan to return to finish my MD at the Washington University School of Medicine in St. Louis.

-At this stage of my soul-searching I am most interested in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.
+At this stage of my soul-searching I am most likely to pursue a carreer in ~~emergency medicine~~ ~~critical care~~ ~~anesthesiology~~ ~~neurosurgery~~ ~~cardiac surgery~~ neurosurgery.

 Research-wise, I am curious about
 1. artificial intelligence, and why might neural networks have some already